willstepp/writings/hunger/hunger-01.md

   As the evening went on people came by to pay respects.
 When it was very late and the fire had burned low the people who remained came closer and they each took turns telling stories about the old medicine man.
 Each story surprised the boy because it was like they were talking about someone other than his father.
   At last Kulsathee rose from his spot in the circle of elders.
 He was a large, rotund man with long graying hair.
 He was the chief of peace and had been the leader of their tribe ever since before the boy was born.
 There were deep lines in his face and whenever he smiled, which he did often, the lines grew deeper still, like bunched up leather.
 His eyes were red and cheeks were wet from many tears.
   “All the old things are gone now and the people are different.
 When we were boys Sakima and I roamed these forests and hunted together.
 Even then he was drawn to the mysteries of nature.
 He would commune with the spirit of the trees to reveal where the rabbits were hidden.
 We caught so many!
 It is true I loved Sakima, whom you all knew, from the time we were both boys and had our whole lives in ahead of us.
 He was my good friend and I will miss him.”
-  It was then, in the lull between speakers, that the boy felt compelled to speak.
-He rose and approached the center of the circle near the remnants of the bonfire whose embers still glowed bright orange and radiated heat that bent the air.
+  It was in the lull between speakers that the boy felt compelled himself to speak.
+He rose and approached the center of the circle, near the remnants of the pyre, whose embers glowed a dull orange and radiated heat like ripples in the air.
   Nobody said anything when they saw him rise.
-Kulsathee went to him and took hold of both his arms in the gesture of great kinship and then returned to his seat with the other elders.
+The chief went to him and took hold of both his arms in the gesture of great kinship, and then returned to his seat with the other elders.
   Moments passed.
 The boy looked into the crowd and saw their hopeful and expectant faces.
-He knew they wanted to hear something about the beloved medicine man, his father.
-Something hopeful.
-He saw their sadness and felt a longing to ease that suffering he perceived in their hearts.
-But no words came.
-After a few minutes the people stirred and grew impatient.
-Some in the crowd put it down to youthful shyness.
-Some took it as pride and disrespect.
-Some pitied him.
-Some said he was not the man his father was.
+He knew they wanted to hear something about his father.
+Something hopeful and fond.
+He saw their sadness and felt a longing to ease the pain in their hearts.
+But no words came and he remained silent.
+After a few minutes the people stirred.
+They grew impatient.
+Some in the crowd put it down to mere youthful shyness.
+Some took it as pride, disrespect.
+Some pitied him, and some said he was not the man his father had been.

   It was the season of abundance in the valley.
 The forests and meadows had turned green and blossomed with a myriad of wildflowers and berries.
 The river which ran close to the village, and irrigated their crops, glimmered the mild afternoon sunlight.
 Women went daily to its banks and pulled fish from traps that had been set just below the small cascades.
 These fish they roasted that same evening for dinner, there being no need to dry and salt them for storage.
 Men hunted game in the nearby woods, or did carpentry work that had been put off during the winter.
 They fixed leaky roofs and built summer shelters for the elders, which allowed the breeze to blow through.
 The younger children played hide and seek in the village and surrounding wilds.
 They went shirtless and ate blackberries until their fingers and mouths were stained purple.
 The older children gathered in the wide open space on the southern edge of the village grounds.
 Here a field had been cleared of all grass and shrubs so that only the dirt ground remained.
 The ground had been hardened by many years of footsteps and weather, so that it was nearly polished.
 Here they played dice and other ball games.
 Stick ball was popular but the game that required the most skill was tchungkee.
   This was a game for hunters since it required the use of a flat-tipped spear.
 A small, stone disc the size of a grapefruit was rolled into the center of a demarcated arena.
 The hunters stood at the edge and threw their spears where they thought the disc would end up, based on its often unpredictable path.
 Points were distributed by whose spear landed nearest the disc.
 Tchungkee was so popular that many elders, who were no longer required to farm or hunt during the day, set up ramadas on the edge of the field and smoked tobacco while placing bets on the games.
   For many seasons now the best player in the village was himself.
 This was well known and there was even a rule put in place by the gamblers so one could not bet on him more than four times in one day.
 Yet, ever since his the passing of his father, his game had fallen off considerably.
 He was no longer the sure bet he used to be and both the elders and certain children were beginning to take advantage of it.
   Mohe, an athletic but not particularly bright boy, had challenged him to a game earlier that morning.
 He had not felt like playing today, but when he saw the expectant faces of the elders at the other end he rose from the sidelines, where he sat with Tye, and took up his spear.
-  “I'll go easy on you today,” Mohe taunted him.
+  “I'll go easy on you today,” the other boy taunted him.
 He twirled his spear upright and deftly threw it at a practice target a little ways from them.
-  The boy ignored him and ran his hands along the grain of his spear, then walked to the arena.
+  He ignored his rival and ran his hands along the grain of his spear, then walked to the arena.
 The disc tosser got in position and gave the ready signal with a wave of his hand.
-Mika and Mohe lined up on the markers at the edge of the arena.
+They lined up on the markers at the edge.
 From here the boy could see the northern mountains, their snowy ridges hovering faintly blue over the treeline of the forest.
-This was the only place in the village from which you could see the far mountain range.
-He was unable to focus on anything else as long as he could see them.
+This was the only place in the village from which you could see them.
-  Being distracted he was slow off the mark and missed the timing of his throw.
-His spear wobbled in the air and landed at an odd angle, barely sticking into the ground.
-This was his worst performance yet and he knew it even before they measured the points.
-It had landed at least a few feet away, embarrasingly far.
+  The tosser pitched the disc into the arena.
+Being distracted the boy was slow off the mark and missed the timing of his throw.
+His spear wavered clumsily in the air and landed at an odd angle, barely sticking into the ground.
+This was his worst performance yet and he knew it even before they took measurements.
+It had landed a few feet away.
+Embarrasingly far.
-  Mohe excitedly ran onto the arena where his spear stuck mere inches from the disc.
-When the points were counted up he had won by four points, three notches to his seven.
-Mohe was thrilled and ran about the whole arena, shouting to the other children that he had defeated the great player by a huge margin.
-Then he ran to the scorekeeper and made sure they had recorded it properly.
-The elders cheered him from afar, as they had started placing their bets on anyone who opposed the boy, his performance had been so bad.
+  His rival ran onto the arena where his spear stuck mere inches from the disc and gloated over it.
+When the points were counted up he had won by a total of four points, three notches to the boy’s seven.
+Mohe was thrilled and ran to and fro, shouting to the other children that he had defeated the champion by a huge margin.
+The elders cheered Mohe from afar, as they had started placing their bets on anyone who opposed him, and they had won big.
-  Truly he did not care.
+  Truly the boy did not care.
 He sat down again on the sidelines and fixed his gaze on those faraway mountains.
-His friend approached and saw where he was looking, but saw nothing of significance about them.
+Tye approached and noticed where he was looking, but saw nothing of significance about them.
   “The old men say your spear must be bad for you to be throwing like this.
 They say, Tye give him your spear and he will win again.
 This we know.”
-  “They don’t know anything, old buzzards,” He scoffed, “Let them stick to smoking their pipes and taking cat naps, for all I care”
+  “They don’t know anything, old buzzards,” the boy scoffed, “Let them stick to smoking their pipes and taking cat naps, for all I care”
   “They worry about their wampum.
 It’s all they have to do.”
   “I know.”
   Tye scanned the field and saw Mohe now among a group of girls who sat in a circle underneath an oak tree sewing bead necklaces.
 They looked annoyed at him.
 Leoti was among them.
 It was obvious most of his attention was given to her.
   “Mohe has been flirting with Leoti.
-I have seen it before.
+I have seen him do it before.
 What do you think about that?”
   “Let him.
 I don’t care what that frog eater does.”
-  Tye laughed.
-Then he dropped his own spear on the ground next to him.
+  His friend dropped his own spear on the ground next to him.
-  “Use mine.
-Challege him again, for me.
-I just want to see the look on that ugly face when you beat him.
-Imagine.”
+  “Use my spear.
+Challege him again.
+I just want to see the look on his ugly face when he’s beaten square.”
-  The boy looked at his friend with a curious expression.
+  The boy looked up with a curious expression.
-  “My spear is good.
+  “My spear is good, Tye.
 See for yourself.”
-  Tye picked up the spear and examined it.
+  His friend picked up the spear and examined it.
 He felt the leather straps and ran his hand along the spine, looking for any imperfection, but found nothing.
   “Your spear is good.
-No splinters.
-No warp.
-How did you lose?”
+No splinters, no warp.
+But how did you lose?”
   The boy once more looked to the mountains.
-  “Time will make it better,” Tye said, “You’ll see.”
+His silence made Tye thoughtful.
+“Time will make it better,” he said, “You’ll see.”
 His brother had died in a hunting accident two summers ago and spoke from a place of wisdom.
-Tye rose and clasped one hand on the shoulder of his friend and stared him in the eyes.
+Then he rose and clasped one hand on Mika’s shoulder and stared him in the eyes.
-  “You are the best of them all, Mika.
+  “You are the best of them all.
 And don’t forget it.
-There is nobody in the village who can defeat you in a game of tchungkee.”
+There is nobody in this village who can defeat you in the game of tchungkee.”
-  His friend left to join a game of dice that had just started on the other side of the field, but shouted over his shoulder.
+  His friend departed in order to join a game of dice that had just begun on the other side of the field.
+As he went he shouted over his shoulder.
   “Except for me, of course.”
-  The boy smiled and waved his friend away.
+  The boy smiled faintly and waved his friend away.
 A few moments later his eyes went back to the mountains.
-Then much later he rose and went to find his mother.
+He looked at them for a long time.
+Much later he rose and went to find his mother.
   Ama sat outside with a group of young girls, teaching them how to flesh deer hides for the tanning process.
 When she scraped the broad, flint blade down the hide draped over the wooden incline her shoulder muscles rippled.
 She moved like a woman twenty years younger than she was.
 When the girls took their clumsy turns at the hide it merely served to show how adept the old woman was at her work.
 But she was patient and kind and therefore was a good teacher to them.
   When she saw her son approach she wiped her hands on her apron and embraced him.
 It was obvious from the way he appeared, head down and thoughtful, that something was the matter.
   “Let us walk,” she said.
   Ama told the girls to finish the hide they were working on and then take a break.
   “May we go for a swim?”
   "Yes, you may."
-  The children cheered and clapped.
+  The children cheered and happily resumed the work.
 Ama and her son walked together along the path that led outside the village gates.
 The doors were opened this time of year and from here they could hear echoes of the games in the arena, shouts and laughter.
   “Why are you not with your friends?”
   “I was,” the boy began, “but I lost a game of tchungkee to Mohe.
 The elders no longer bet on the strength of my spear.”
   “Is that why you are sad?”